zainkarim/pixi-cli/README.md

 # Pixi-CLI 🧚

-Pixi-CLI is a command-line tool for basic image processing tasks.
-It allows users to crop images, adjust exposure, saturation, contrast, and sharpness, apply blur effects, convert images to black and white, invert colors, rotate images, flip images, and fetch image metadata.
+Pixi-CLI is a command-line tool for image conversion and basic image processing tasks.

 ## Features